Frequently Asked Questions

 How much does it cost to become a member?

-We have six membership levels based on income, and these are guided by the federal poverty level, in order to meet the needs and circumstances of all Austin seniors.
+We have four membership levels based on income, and these are guided by the federal poverty level, in order to meet the needs and circumstances of all Austin seniors.
 It is our policy to work with every interested senior to make the membership fee reasonable and manageable, and we also provide payment plans.
 Call us at (512) 524-2709 to discuss options.
 You can also request a copy of the membership agreement that outlines the levels, and this is also available online at Member Benefits.

 What does my membership include?